Practising Teacher Criteria

 Advice for ECE centre owners on getting the appropriate endorsement for the renewal of their practising certificate.

 The resource below has been developed by Core Education and explores links between e-learning and meeting the Criteria.
 You’ll find examples and suggestions for reflection against each of the Criteria, and a section on using digital tools to gather evidence of meeting the Criteria.

 In 2006, the Teachers Council began a project to develop new standards for use when teachers are gaining and maintaining full registration.
-Access information about how the Registered Teacher Criteria were developed.
+Access information about how the Practising Teacher Criteria were developed.

-The Teachers Council has acknowledged that for the Registered Teacher Criteria to be successfully used in the appraisal of teachers, the skills / knowledge of professional leaders needs to be improved.
-This has led to the Appraisal of Teacher project currently underway.
+For the Practising Teacher Criteria to be successfully used in the appraisal of teachers, the skills and knowledge of professional leaders needs to be improved.
+This has led to the Appraisal of Teachers project which is currently underway.